zeebo/goof/README.md

 ## Testimonials

-> "I can't wait to get some goof in my manhole!"
+> "I can't wait to get some goof in my manhole!" @jtolds